SEARCH

 A clear and present danger to civil liberties

-Destruction of evidence, failure to comply with Congressional subpoenas and giving false testimony before Congress, are impeachable offenses.
-One thinks of Watergate which resulted in prison time for a few officials and forced the resignation of President Richard Nixon, yet I'm referring to the IRS scandal I first wrote about over two years ago ("IRS Plot Could Be Worse Than Watergate" June 9, 2013).
+Destruction of evidence, failure to comply with Congressional subpoenas and giving false testimony before Congress are impeachable offenses.
+One thinks of Watergate which resulted in prison time for a few officials and forced the resignation of President Richard Nixon, but I'm actually referring to the IRS scandal I first wrote about over two years ago ("IRS Plot Could Be Worse Than Watergate" June 9, 2013).

 I'm surprised how little fallout has occurred since.

-An article for interested readers to examine was published in the Wall Street Journal (WSJ) last month by two Congressmen, Representatives.
-Ron DeSantis and Jim Jordan.
+An article for interested readers to examine was published in the Wall Street Journal (WSJ) last month by two Congressmen Ron DeSantis and Jim Jordan.
 Anyone who still denies existence of a partisan scandal might want to read this WSJ article:

 "The Stonewall at the Top of the IRS" -- July 28, 2015